AI Predictions for 2025

 The powerful data processing capability of AI-based software has been utilized by researchers to collect, analyze, manage, and store clinical trial data.
 As a result of this systematic approach, new effective drugs have been easily developed.

-According to the Medicine Division at the National Academies of Science, it is estimated that 10% of patient deaths in the US are as a result of diagnostic errors.
-However, AI applications have excelled in this area thanks to their data categorizing capability, hence improving diagnostic outcomes.
+According to the Medicine Division at the National Academies of Science, it is estimated that 10% of patient deaths in the US are a result of diagnostic errors.
+However, AI applications have excelled in this area thanks to their data categorizing capability, improving diagnostic outcomes.
 Furthermore, the AI tool’s capability in categorizing information has been used the world over to craft pioneering treatment approaches and even offer recommendations to medical practitioners.

 AI’s diagnostic applications fall under four major categories including:

 Chatbots: Healthcare facilities use AI-chatbots fitted with speech recognition capability to pick recurring patterns in patient’s symptoms to craft viable diagnoses, prevent disease and recommend the appropriate course of action.

 Oncology: Medical images, examination protocols, and patient’s history contain a lot of information that doctors can use to diagnose a disease and prescribe treatment precisely.
 However, a doctor is only limited to what the eyes can see or may lack the necessary experience to paint a clear picture of what is happening and correctly diagnose a disease.

 Oncologists rely on deep learning to diagnose cancer, whereby a series of images are fed into algorithms to profile and pinpoint unusual features within the images.